aka Hive mentality

 or sailing the Open Source Oceans

-On of the few books I enjoy enough to pick up frequenttly have been commited by Pieter Hintjens.
-He shared his take on how some of the natural hive models could be applied to thinking about technological advances and group work.
+One of the few books I enjoy enough to pick up frequently have been committed by Pieter Hintjens.
+He shared his take on how some natural hive models could be applied to thinking about technological advances and group work.
 Some takes:

 I love the ant nest as a model.
-Ants are extremely successful and they have this tiny genome, I suppose - I mean, ants aren’t very complex and yet they do really complex things.
-I think that’s a satisfactory and accurate model for human behavior, and for technological development.
+Ants are extremely successful, and they have this tiny genome, I suppose—I mean, ants aren’t very complex, and yet they do really complex things.
+I think that’s a satisfactory and accurate model for human behaviour, and for technological development.

-It is a fair comparison, a lot of the stories we hear from the open sourcerors are stories of austerity and self sacrifice.
+It is a fair comparison, a lot of the stories we hear from the open sorcerers are stories of austerity and self-sacrifice.

-It it at the same time a story where the collective madness results in such improbable results as Python, Firefox or Linux.
-It's even more amazing when you realise most of the bricks have been provided ay anonymous masses, as for any large infrastructure project, yet everyone using any device connected to the Internet is undoubtedly using open source software in one way or another.
+It is at the same time a story where the collective madness results in such improbable results as Python, Firefox, or Linux.
+It's even more amazing when you realise most of the bricks have been provided by an anonymous army; and everyone using any device connected to the Internet is undoubtedly using open source software in one way or another.

 Hintjens had some ideas that our industry seems to consider idealistic pipe dreams, here are some excerpts from C4: